mackerell-lab/pyGCMC/README.md

                         The value of fragment concentration(splice by , with no space) -y cavity_bias_dx, --cavitybias-dx cavity_bias_dx
-                        The value of cavity bias dx(if dx <= 0, then no cavity bias) -s, --show-info       Show the information of fragments
+                        The value of cavity bias dx(if dx <= 0, then no cavity bias) -e seed, --seed seed  The seed of random number
+  -w, --show-info       Show the information of fragments

   ```